Black and white still image from A Taste Of Honey. A man stands behind a woman, who wears a blank expression.

 Credits

-Northern Soul is part of Bradford: A City of Film, a programme of independent film across Bradford District.
+Northern Soul was part of Bradford: A City of Film, a programme of independent film across Bradford District.
 Co-produced by Bradford 2025 UK City of Culture and National Science and Media Museum with the support of the BFI, awarding funds from the National Lottery.

 Credits